Housing and the Economy

 CAHF has recently completed three studies that give us clearer answers to these two questions, and many others as well.
 The studies are ground-breaking in their approaches, venturing into territories where real information is scarce, and data to build that information severely lacking.
 While we don’t claim to have definitively answered these questions, we have come a long way to develop replicable approaches that give us more certainty than ever before.
 And this, we hope, will be the foundation on which better and more accurate information will grow across the African continent.

-To begin, we have produced three blogs or articles that consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries:
+To begin, we have produced five blogs or articles that consider the role of residential construction and residential rental in Africa’s developing economies, as well as on comparing the costs of producing affordable residential accommodation in fifteen African countries:

 - What Role does Housing Play in African Economies?